 Ok, maybe I’m being a bit dramatic, but seriously, this toothpaste is horrible.
-I was a Crest user for years, not sure why, just liked the stuff.
-And then one day my eye was drawn to the bold new package of Crest Pro Health toothpaste at the local CVS.
-The multitasking freak in me was lured in with promises of it being a multiple-use product.
+I was a Crest user for years.
+Then one day my eye was drawn to the bold new package of Crest Pro Health toothpaste at the local CVS.
+The multitasking freak in me was lured in with promises of it being a multi-use product.

 The claims are: